aobermayer4/CPTAC_LUAD_HaploAnalysis/README.md

 	* The first script is used for renaming the BAM files and their folders
 	* The second is used for the count files when preparing to perform DGE analysis

-*Python Version*
+*Python Version 3.9.5*
-*Pandas Version*
+*Pandas Version 1.2.4*

 # Haplogrouping

 * Used Bash/Perl Script from Dr. Jamie Teer to obtain an HSD file from the BAM files
 	* This file contained the SampleID, Range, Haplogroup (column blank), and polymorphisms
-* This file is the input to the Haplogrep tool which calls the most probable haplogroup based on samples polymorphisms
+* This file is the input to the Haplogrep2 tool which calls the most probable haplogroup based on samples polymorphisms
 	* These polymorphisms were additionally observed in IGV to visualize variations in the genome

-*Haplogrep version*
+*Haplogrep version 2.2*

 # Clinical Data Aggregation

 * I then developed a Python script to parse through the clinical data in JSON format and extract information
 	* Race, Ethnicity, Vital Status, Smoker Status
-* The script output a TSV data array with the Case ID and the specified clinical information *Python version*
+* The script output a TSV data array with the Case ID and the specified clinical information *Python version 3.9.5*
-*JSON version*
-*Numpy version*
+*Numpy version 1.21.1*

 * I obtained additinal clinical data from CPTAC-3 study [site](https://cptac-data-portal.georgetown.edu/study-summary/S046)
 	* This contained many other parameters and helps clear up smoking status and ethnicity variables